carpentries/carpentries.org/content/lesson-development/_index.md

 ### Target audience

 Collaborative Lesson Development Training is aimed at Carpentries community members who have an idea for a new lesson and want to begin developing it into an open source lesson website, in collaboration with others.
 The training focuses on lessons for short-format training (e.g. two-day workshops), but most of the skills and principles taught apply to all curriculum designs.
-Trainees join in teams of two to five people, and at least one member of each team should have attended [Instructor Training](/instructor-training/).
+Trainees join in teams of two to five people, and at least one member of each team should have attended [Instructor Training](/instructor-training/) or [Learner-Centered Teaching](/learner-centered-teaching/).

 ### What will you learn?
 Collaborative Lesson Development Training teaches fundamental concepts, skills, and good practice in three key areas: